jaehunlee527/Health-Nutrition-and-Population-Statistics-Visualization/README.md

 In 30 years, some continents (especially those of low development) saw more than 50% decrease in the infant mortalities.
 By now, this rate remains below 8% for all regions.
 The data shows that particularly in Africa, South East Asia & Latin America, women now give fewer births that have much higher chances of survival.

 #### Demographics Changes
 The trends of demographics also depend on the regions.
-The most alarming changes, in fact, are occurring in East Asia which consist of Asian countries with advanced economies and living standards.
+The most alarming change, in fact, is occurring in East Asia which consist of Asian countries with advanced economies and living standards.

 <p align="center">
   <img src="images/Population.JPG" width="600" height="300">
 </p>

-Within half a centry, the percentage of young population almost halved.
+Within half a centry, the percentage of young population (age 0 -19) almost halved.
+Meanwhile, that of old population (over 65) nears 20%.
+The forewarning of looming high age society is not an exaggeration.

 #### Health Expenditures vs. Infant Mortality